 -You can use our grain-free bread crumbs for this recipe, you can find them here and our SCD/Paleo breadcrumbs are here.

 -If you don’t feel like making bread crumbs we have an easy “quick flour mix” alternative that is paleo + grain-free: In a small bowl, whisk together 1/3 cup almond flour, 1.5 tbsp of tapioca starch, 2 tsp of Italian seasoning and a tiny pinch of salt.
 Use this mixture in the recipe in place of the bread crumbs.
 (It may seem like a small amount of flour compared to the bread crumbs, but it will bind them beautifully).

 Happy Crab Cake Making and enjoy the recipe!!

 - 1 pound fresh crabmeat (preferably lump)

-- 1 cup grain-free bread crumbs (or use our no bread crumb “quick flour mix” version, or our paleo/scd version, links to both in post above).
+- 1 cup SCD Bread Crumbs (or use our paleo no bread crumb “quick flour mix” version, see below)

 - 1 egg

 - 1 teaspoon dijon mustard

 - 1 teaspoon Worcestershire sauce (Lea and Perrin’s Original is Gluten-Free).
 Eliminate for SCD version.